JoriKos/minecraft-creator/creator/Reference/Content/EntityReference/Examples/ClientEntityDocumentation/DataDrivenSpawning.md

 # Entity Documentation - Spawn Rules and Data-Driven Spawning

-Data-Driven spawning allows you to adjust the spawn conditions of mobs within Minecraft: Bedrock Edition, including new mobs added to the game to spawn naturally in biomes, add or remove a mob's spawn egg to the creative inventory and set the mob's spawn egg, and add or remove a to the /summon command.
+Data-Driven spawning allows you to adjust the spawn conditions of mobs within Minecraft: Bedrock Edition, including new mobs added to the game to spawn naturally in biomes, add or remove a mob's spawn egg to the creative inventory and set the mob's spawn egg, and add or remove a mob to the /summon command.

 ## Spawn Rules